ppbrown/vlm-utils/README.md

 Similar to others, but takes less than 12 GB of vram, and is also the fastest to run

+Includes a commented-out prompt to focus on detecting text in the image, which is good to find watermarks, etc.

 # ilm-2b_batch.py

 Use it like cog_vlm.py below.